Stanford Life Design Lab

 The Life Design Lab at Stanford teaches courses, delivers programs and tools, and conducts research applying the innovation principles of Design Thinking to the problems of life, education, and vocation.

-Our classes are supported by an amazing crew of facilitators and guest instructors.
+Our classes are supported by an amazing crew of facilitators and interns.

 Academic Year 2016 - 2017